abhi3700/evm-playground/README.md

 * Calldata is non-modifiable and non-persistent data location where all the passing values to the function are stored.
 Also, Calldata is the default location of parameters (not return parameters) of external functions.

 #### Mapping
+* Mappings act as hash tables which consist of key types and corresponding value type pairs.
+* When mappings are initialized every possible key exists in the mappings and are mapped to values whose byte-representations are all zeros.
 * can't be iterated across the keys unlike arrays.
 * Example - [Mapping.sol](./base/Mapping/Mapping.sol)
 * check if key exists: